tarkalabs/tarka-ui-kit-ios/Localization/README.md

 6. Localize the strings that provided in `Localization+Strings` file, with appropriate languages in your localizable file

 7. You are done with localization.
-Now change the language and run the app.
+Now change the language and run the app

+##### Note:
-##### Note: It is supported even if you are already using localization in your app.
+It is supported even if you are already using localization in your app.
 Follow the same steps.
-It will work as expected
+It will work as expected.